Seamless, Correct, and Generic Programming over Serialised Data: Inspecting a Buffer's Content

-If the description is the product of two sub-descriptions then we want to compute the \IdrisType{Pointer.Meaning} corresponding to each of them.
+\ExecuteMetaData[SaferIndexed.idr.tex]{pokefunProd} If the description is the product of two sub-descriptions then we want to compute the \IdrisType{Pointer.Meaning} corresponding to each of them.
+We do so by following the serialisation format we detailed in \Cref{sec:hexdump}.
 We start by splitting the vector of offsets to distribute them between the left and right subtrees.

 We can readily build the pointer for the \IdrisBound{left} subdescription: it takes the left offsets, the buffer, and has the same starting position as the whole description of the product as the submeanings are stored one after the other.
-Its size (\IdrisBound{sizel}) is the sum of the space reserved by all of the left offsets (\IdrisFunction{sum} \IdrisBound{subl}) as well as the static size occupied by the rest of the content (\IdrisBound{sl}).
+Its size (called \IdrisBound{sizel}) is the sum of the space reserved by all of the left offsets (\IdrisFunction{sum} \IdrisBound{subl}) as well as the static size occupied by the rest of the content (\IdrisBound{sl}).

 We then compute the starting position of the right subdescription: we need to move past the whole of the left subdescription, that is to say that the starting position is the sum of the starting position for the whole product and \IdrisBound{sizel}.
 The size of the right subdescription is then easily computed by subtracting \IdrisBound{sizel} from the overall \IdrisBound{size} of the paired subdescriptions.